RaihanRafi01/Daily-Bazaar/README.md

 Ensure you have the latest version of Flutter installed.
 Open the project in any IDE and configure the necessary dependencies.
 Run the App :

-Build and run the app on your preferred Android device or emulator.
+Build and run the app on your preferred Android device / Emulator or  IOS Emulator.
 Explore and Contribute :

 Explore the codebase and discover the functionalities.
 Contribute to the project by fixing bugs, adding new features, or improving existing ones.
 Contributing : Contributions are welcome!
-Whether you're a seasoned Kotlin developer or just getting started, there are plenty of ways to contribute to Daily Bazar App.
+Whether you're a seasoned Kotlin developer or just getting started, there are plenty of ways to contribute to Daily Bazaar App.
 Check out the contribution guidelines to get started.

 Feedback : We value your feedback!
 If you encounter any issues, have suggestions, or want to share your experience, please open an issue on GitHub.